 If you traced it with your eyes (which is almost impossible not to do, at least subconsciously) you "bear the mark" on your forehead.
 If you actually traced it with a finger or with a pointing device you manipulated with your hand (like a mouse), then you "bear the mark" on your hand.
 Since you took it of your own free will (even if you didn't know what you were doing) there is no way for you to get rid of it.
 Jesus won't even look at you if you have the mark.
 I can, however, refuse to let you have it.
-I will do this if you send me the five-dollar payment I mentioned earlier.
+I will do this if you send me the twenty bucks I mentioned earlier.

 Still skeptical?
 Remember that this is not a normal betting situation.
 The payoff is infinite and the cost is finite.
 If there is any chance, no matter how small, that I can damn you then it's a good bet to send me the money.
 You have so little to lose, and infinitely much to gain.
-Besides which, what's five dollars compared with spending even one Sunday in church?
+Besides which, what's twenty dollars compared with spending even one Sunday in church?

 Perhaps you'd rather bet that the whole trinity knot/soul trap/mark of the beast is something I just made up to encourage your generosity.
 Perhaps you also think that the ancient Greek inscription is nonsense.
 Maybe, but considering what's at stake, Can you really take that chance?

 Here's that link again.
 What's $20 compared to even a tiny chance of eternal damnation?